flanagan-lab/syngnathus-selection-comp/README.md

 The directory R/ contains the script `calc_fitness.R` that was used to convert the results from the genetic parentage analysis into overall mating and reproductive success.

 ## Contributors
 The contributors to this repository are Coley Tosto and Sarah Flanagan.
-Please contact XXX with any questions.
+Please contact Coley with any questions at coley.tosto@canterbury.ac.nz.